-Role and Expectations of Resident Director
+Roles and Expectations of a Resident Director

 In the position of resident director, daily interactions and close living quarters will acquaint you with student life and culture outside the classroom.
-You will need to establish appropriate boundaries between yourself and the students while you are resident director of an education abroad program.

 In this leadership role, it is critical for the resident director to understand and accept that they are a role model.
 Their behavior, actions and words will always be on display.
 They will want to maintain professional and neutral relationships with all students in their group and avoid displays of preferential treatment and/or favoritism.
 Such displays, at best, will be resented by students and, at worst, misunderstood and considered objectionable.

 Above all, the resident director will often have to put the needs of the students above your own and view this experience as a team effort, not an individual one.
+The students’ and university’s best interest will be prioritized at all times.

 Primary Duties and Responsibilities: